 Corrie Ten Boom (Dutch Holocaust Survivor Whose Family Sheltered Jewish Families)

 Thomas Roughneen served as an Assistant Prosecutor in Union and Essex Counties for nine years.
-He opened his own law practice in 2014 to serve the unique interests of military members and Veterans and served on active duty and with other law firms through the years.
-His general practice is in Madison, New Jersey, where his firm conducts a wide range of civil and criminal litigation, especially for Veterans, Reservists and Active Duty of all branches.
-He is a New Jersey Supreme Court Certified Criminal Trial Attorney.
+He opened his own law practice in 2013 to serve the unique interests of military members and Veterans and served on active duty and with other law firms through the years.
+His general practice is based in New Brunswick, NJ and Huntsville, Alabama, home to Army Redstone Arsenal and NASA and more military retirees than anywhere else on the planet.
+(Testimony and Gameplan for Citizen Soldier Law)

 He graduated from Johns Hopkins University, School of Advanced International Studies with a Masters in 2007, received his Juris Doctorate from Seton Hall University School of Law in 1995 and earned his undergraduate degree from Rutgers College in 1991.
 He earned a Meritorious Service Medal for his service in Germany in 2011 and two Bronze Star Medals during Operation Iraqi Freedom.
 He is married and is blessed with two daughters and a son.
 His three brothers are all military pilots, retired and active, and served countless tours in Iraq, Afghanistan and throughout the Middle East.